 - Seven Area Representatives elected from the three consolidated areas of the University as follows:

-- Two Office of Finance/Office of General Counsel/Office of the President/Mission and Ministry/Athletics
+- Two - Office of Finance/Advancement/Office of General Counsel & HR/Office of the President/Mission and Ministry/Athletics

 *All areas under the Office of the Provost

 Annual University Staff Assembly elections will take place in April.
-The slate of canidates will be designed to maximize the balance between exempt and non-exempt employees.
+The slate of candidates will be designed to maximize the balance between exempt and non-exempt employees.